 Amy is available for telehealth sessions only.

 Amy is a dedicated and compassionate clinical psychology registrar committed to empowering individuals to navigate their mental health concerns.
-Utilising a tailored therapeutic approach grounded in evidence-based practices and empathy, she provides a safe and non-judgemental space for clients to explore, heal and ultimately lead a meaningful life.
+She utilises a tailored therapeutic approach grounded in trauma informed and evidence based practice.
+Amy provides an empathetic, safe and non-judgemental space for clients to explore, heal and ultimately lead a meaningful life.

-Amy has worked with children, adolescents, and adults across acute and community public hospital settings and in the education system.
+Amy has worked with adolescents (15+) and adults across acute and community public hospital settings and in the education system.

 Amy is able to work with a variety of presentations, including: